sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-startedV2.md

 The following magic names are recognized by the SidecarTridge TOS emulator:
 - `REBOOT`: When the volume is ejected, the device will try to mount the volume again.
 - `RESET`: When the volume is ejected, the device will enter BOOTSEL mode.
-The volume `RPI-RP2` will be mounted again, and the user can flash a new firmware.
+The volume `RPI-RP2` or `RP2350` will be mounted again, and the user can flash a new firmware.

 The files or folders with these magic names will be deleted after the action is triggered.